-If you come from a place like Pakistan, Peru or Belarus you know that running a business is a little limited when it comes to accepting credit cards and payments through PayPal and other processors.
+If you come from a place like Pakistan, Peru or Belarus you know that running a business is a little limited when it comes to how you accept credit cards and payments through PayPal and other processors.
 This is troubling considering it limits options for your business, whether it be a service or product-based business.
 This means you must resort to an old-fashioned money transfer, which is tedious, time-consuming and expensive.

 You may be surprised to know that hundreds of countries still remain unsupported by PayPal.
 Here's a look at the list of countries where PayPal is not supported, or where it's only somewhat supported:

 |Chad||Cayman Islands||Cook Islands||Montenegro|

 |Congo||Dominican Republic||Kuwait||Svalbard and Jan Mayen

 |Djibouti||El Salvador||Laos||Vatican City|

 |Mali||Saint Pierre and Miquelon||Papua New Guinea|

 |Mauritania||Saint Vincent and the Grenadines||Pitcairn Islands|